cyralinc/terraform-aws-sidecar-ec2/docs/networking.md

 cause the target group to not be able to route the traffic to the EC2 instances.
 * `load_balancer_scheme`: set to `"internet-facing"`.
 * `associate_public_ip_address` set to `false` (this is the default value).

+## Private load balancer and private EC2 instances

+To deploy an entirely private sidecar, use the following parameters:

+* `subnets`: provide private subnets in the same VPC.
+These subnets will be used for both the EC2 instances and the load balancer.
+All the provided subnets must have a route to the internet through a NAT gateway.
+* `load_balancer_scheme`: set to `"internal"` (this is the default value).
+* `associate_public_ip_address` set to `false` (this is the default value).

+## Restricted outbound traffic

+For environments with restrictions on outbound traffic (e.g. using an outbound web proxy), the following network requirements must be met:

+### Required VPC Endpoints
+The following VPC endpoints must be configured:
+* Amazon S3 Gateway endpoint
+* AWS Secrets Manager Interface endpoint

+### Required outbound HTTPS connectivity
+The following outbound HTTPS (TCP/443) connectivity is required:
+* Cyral Control Plane URL (provided during deployment)
+* public.ecr.aws
+* *.public.ecr.aws

+These outbound connections can be routed through a web proxy if required by your security policies.